Roger Friedman: The Hollywood Reporter

 Friedman joined The Hollywood Reporter as a senior correspondent in May 2009.
 Business Insider described it as a surprising and risky move.
 Editor Matt Goldberg at Collider questioned the hiring, writing: "You know, when you act badly at one place and everyone learns about it, I don't believe its common practice to hire you to do the same job at another place.
 If there's a news story about you dipping your balls in the Frosty mix at Wendy's, you don't get to work at Steak n' Shake."

 In March 2010, after Friedman alleged a link between her Organic Liaison weight-loss system and the Church of Scientology, Kirstie Alley accused him of libelous statements about her company.
 In addition, Friedman alleged that the Organic Liaison weight loss system was a sham.
 That month, Friedman's employment agreement was not renewed by The Hollywood Reporter.

+Showbiz 411

+On September 20, 2026, Friedman who is the founder and owner of the online tabloid, published a Showbiz411 article about rapper Macklemore following his removal from the remaining dates of Ed Sheeran's U.S. tour.
+Friedman characterized Macklemore as the "ultimate loser" of the controversy, declared that his "ten minutes of fame is over", and wrote that the rapper was returning to "obscurity".

+Despite Friedman's declaration of Macklemore's return to obscurity, the article itself focused on the rapper's renewed chart activity.
+Friedman reported that Macklemore's 2024 protest song "Hind's Hall" had recently reached No. 3 on the iTunes chart before falling to No. 67, while several of his older recordings had also temporarily returned to the charts.
+The song was released in 2024 in support of pro-Palestinian demonstrations and was named for Hind Rajab, a five-year-old Palestinian girl killed in Gaza.

+Friedman also questioned Macklemore's pledge to donate $1 million to Palestinian humanitarian organizations, writing, "which we'll believe when we see the check."
+The pledge had separately been reported by the Associated Press, which identified six intended recipient organizations, including Medical Aid for Palestinians, the Palestine Children's Relief Fund and UNRWA USA.